A LEGEND IS BORN

 For eagle lovers, the Philippine eagle is said to be the world’s largest.

-Downloaded pic: Philippine tarsier (Tarsius syrichta), one of the smallest primates.
+The Philippine tarsier (Tarsius syrichta), one of the smallest primates.
 [The Philippine tarsier (Carlito syrichta), known locally as mawmag in Cebuano/Visayan and mamag in Luzon, is a species of tarsier endemic to the Philippines.
 It is found in the southeastern part of the archipelago, particularly on the islands of Bohol, Samar, Leyte and Mindanao.
 It is a member of the approximately 45-million-year-old family Tarsiidae, whose name is derived from its elongated “tarsus” or ankle bone.
-In fact it is one of the smallest known primates, no larger than a adult men’s hand.]
+In fact it is one of the smallest known primates, no larger than an adult man’s hand.]

 The waters surrounding the various Philippine islands consume as much as 2,200,000 square kilometers (849,425 sq mi), producing unique and diverse marine life, an important part of the Coral Triangle.
 The total number of corals and marine fish species is estimated at 500 and 2,400 respectively, but these figures continue to grow as new discoveries are made.
 The Tubbataha Reef in the Sulu Sea was declared a World Heritage Site in 1993 and the country boasts some of the best diving refuges in the world.